Anandhakrishnan27/schemaMappingTool/README.md

 1. In the project directory, run the following command:

 npm start
-2. Open your web browser and navigate to `http://localhost:3000` (or the URL displayed in your terminal).
+2. Open your web browser and navigate to `http://localhost:3000`.

 The application should now be running in your browser.
 You should see the field mapping diagram with source fields on the left and target fields on the right.